splunk/public-o11y-docs/slo/burn-rate-alerts.rst

 Burn rate alerts
 *****************************************************************************************

-Burn rate is a unitless measurement of how quickly the compliance period’s error budge is being consumed.
+Burn rate is a unitless measurement of how quickly the error budget is being consumed for the specified compliance window.

+For example, for a compliance window of 30 days, a constant burn rate of 1 means your error budget is used up in exactly 30 days, a constant burn rate of 2 means the error budget is used up in 15 days, and so on.

-Splunk Observability Cloud implements multiwindow, multi-burn-rate alerting to let you know when the rate of consumption of your service level objective (SLO) error budget exceeds your specified threshold and for a period of time.
+Splunk Observability Cloud implements multiwindow, multi-burn-rate alerting to let you know when the rate of consumption of your service level objective (SLO) error budget exceeds your specified threshold for the compliance window.

 How multiwindow, multi-burn-rate alerts work
 ===================================================